 - Our clients have the same freedom and the right as everyone else to resolve unwanted feelings, love who they want, and choose their gender identity.
 No one should take that away from them. - Some want to live and love according to their religious faith.
 No one should deny them that right.
 Several professional organizations oppose talk therapy bans and support a client's right to therapy for unwanted sexual and gender variations that is in accord with their religious faith. - Most people by far who experience same-sex attraction also experience equal or greater opposite sex attraction according to the APA Handbook.
-Rigorous research has established this is true internationally, and their sexual attraction is capable of change.
+Rigorous research has established this is true internationally, and many of them experience fluidity or change, mostly toward or to heterosexual.
 They are by far the norm, and exclusively gay individuals are the minority.
 Many are in opposite-sex relationships with children because they prefer to be.
 But some seek therapy to decrease same-sex desires or behavior to save their marriages and be able to continue being full-time moms and dads.
 Bans deprive them of help, harming them, their spouses, and their children.
 This is a great injustice and harm.
+As minors or single adults, many aspire to be in such relationships faithfully and some want therapy to help them.